 The moisture generated by the water pans can help create a humid cooking environment.
 This moisture can in turn cool the meat and help it cook slower.
 In turn this will give the connective tissues and fat in the meat more time to render and melt, keeping it moist.

 When water vapor condenses on the surface of your meat, it creates a surface that smoke can stick to.
-Allowing more smoke to adhere to the surface of your meat will enhance the flavor of your meat, and even help to create the ideal ‘smoke ring’ (source).
+Allowing more smoke to adhere to the surface of your meat will enhance the flavor it (source), and even help to create the ideal BBQ smoke ring.

 Can help improve electric smoker performance